2RC Stamperia d'arte

 Via Madonna di Fatima

-We knew from the first day that the Flaminio Ponzio headquarters on the Aventine had to change soon, as there were no conditions to be able to expand, even minimally, and because every day with the ideas that each artist proposed to us, the research that had to be done was inexhaustible.
+SWe had known from the first day that the Flaminio Ponzio headquarters on the Aventine were soon to change, as the conditions were lacking to be able to expand, even minimally, and because every day with the ideas that each artist proposed to us, an inexhaustible research had to be done.

 The increasingly exciting technical results began to require more and more materials and machinery, taking into account that in such a short period we were already working with Fontana, Burri, Turcato